coolguy-codin-Rydham/SlimeCraftUCA/README.md

 ## Development Status

-This project is currently in active development.
-Key milestones and features are being tracked and implemented regularly.
+This Project is now complete and I must is great.

 ## Getting Started